 If you’re looking for the best hostel in downtown San Diego, this is it.
-Decked out with endless art and San Diego flavor galore, we’ll help you immerse yourself in the local scene.
-Smack dab in the middle of the famous Gaslamp Quarter, HI San Diego Downtown Hostel is a perfect base for exploring local restaurants, nightlife, and shopping.
-Heading out to the beach, the zoo,...
+Decked out with endless art and San Diego flavor galore, the hostel is the perfect place to immerse yourself in the local scene.
+Smack dab in the middle of the famous Gaslamp Quarter, HI San Diego Downtown Hostel is a perfect base for exploring local restaurants, nightlife, and shopping. ...

 There are so many reasons San Diego is a popular destination for travelers.
 The city enjoys fantastic weather year round, and is close to the ocean, mountains and desert, providing a wide variety of outdoor recreation options.
 The beach culture is very strong, and its not uncommon to see people hurrying to the beach for a lunchtime surf.
 San Diego’s location just north of the US-Mexico Border makes it a great destination for travelers heading into Mexico or on to central & South America.
 Tijuana is just 20 miles away, making it an easy day trip from San Diego.
 The HI San Diego Downtown hostel is located in the city’s historic Gaslamp Quarter, known for its sidewalk cafes, nightclubs, shops, and 1860s architecture.
 The HI San Diego Point Loma hostel is located in a residential community close to Ocean Beach, a casual bohemian locale with excellent vintage shopping, a delicious farmers market, and a laid-back beach lifestyle.
 San Diego hosts several annual festivals, including the famous Street Scene Music Festival, one of America’s largest annual music festivals.

 Points of interest